AbhraneelBera/wiringBone/README.md

 Advanced Usage:

-Other than this user can use any other serial device present on the device (For Example: bluetooth serial, gadget serial etc.) with this library.
+Other than this any other serial device present (For Example: bluetooth serial, gadget serial etc.) can be used with this library.
 To do this user will have to create an object of class HardwareSerial with device path as the parameter.
 For example: to use bluetooth serial, use: HardwareSerial mySerial("/dev/rfcomm0");
 Now the mySerial object can be used with the library like mySerial.begin(115200);